stfwn/neural-network-pruning/report/0-introduction.md

 of a neural network can be reduced by cutting down the number of nonzero-valued parameters in its weight matrices, thereby inducing sparsity.
 This process is called pruning [@lecun1990].
-It has been shown that pruning can reduce the size of neural networks in terms of parameter count by more than 90% [@lecun1990], without negatively impacting performance.
+It has been shown that pruning can reduce the size of neural networks in terms of parameter count by more than 90% [@lecun1990].

-One issue the with pruning a large network that training the complete network is still computationally intensive.
+One issue the with pruning is that training the complete network is still computationally intensive [@lecun1989generalization].
-[@lecun1989generalization].
 However, if we can reduce the trained network in size, would it be possible to start with the pruned network and train it from the start, thereby reducing the computational complexity of the training process?
-Unfortunately, it has been shown that training the pruned networks is harder and leads to lower performance than training the original network [@han2015].
-This raises the question if differently initialized networks differ in their performance after pruning.

 __Enter: the Lottery Ticket Hypothesis__ Based on the the observation that the configuration of the starting weights of a pruned network affects its capacity